top of page

 Carbon Sequestration

-Pluton Biosciences is collaborating with global life sciences company Bayer AG to investigate the development of an all-natural, microbe-based carbon-capture soil amendment for growers.
+Pluton Biosciences is investigating the development of an all-natural, microbe-based carbon-capture soil amendment for growers.
 Using our exclusive Micromining Innovation Engine, we are identifying and developing microbes found in soil that can store carbon and nitrogen.
 Our proof-of-concept research predicts that the right grouping of microbes, applied in a spray at planting and harvest, can scrub nearly two tons of carbon from the air per acre of farmland per year, to help address climate change while replenishing nutrients in the soil.

 CASE STUDY: CROP PROTECTION